 In late 1984 (December 4) four members of The Friends (President Pat Thomesen, Natalie Adler, Betty Bridgman and Betty Bryan) met with Park Board staff to air concerns of The Friends for the future care and development of the Wildflower Garden.
-This would be a subject that would occupy the attention future Board Members also.
+In 1980 The Friends had drafted a policy statement about the Garden titled PROPOSALS FOR THE CONTINUING DEVELOPMENT OF THE ELOISE BUTLER WILDFLOWER AND BIRD SANCTUARY.
+This was a subject that occupied the attention future Boards also.
 The consensus of the group was that their ideas were listened to.
-In preparation for the Annual Meeting to be held on May 18, Board member and Gardener Ken Avery agreed to chair the Friends Nominating Committee.
+In preparation for the Annual Meeting to be held on May 18, Board member Ken Avery agreed to chair the Friends Nominating Committee.

 The Annual Membership Meeting of the Friends was held May 18th at the Martha Crone Shelter.
-Elected to the full board of directors were: Natalie Adler, Cindy Berg, Betty Bridgman, Elizabeth Bryan, Emil Elftmann, Catherine Ordner, Liz Pomeroy, Shirley Schultz, Joyce Smeby, Gloria Miller (new), Patricia Thomesen.
+Elected to the Board of Directors were: Natalie Adler, Cindy Berg, Betty Bridgman, Elizabeth Bryan, Emil Elftmann, Catherine Ordner, Liz Pomeroy, Shirley Schultz, Joyce Smeby, Gloria Miller (new), Patricia Thomesen.

-The Park Board’s Foreman of Horticulture, Dan Hasty, would report confiscating from rogue pickers, trash bags full of fiddle heads from Ostrich Ferns.
+The Park Board’s Foreman of Horticulture, Dan Hasty, reported confiscating from rogue pickers, trash bags full of fiddle heads from Ostrich Ferns.

 This year the Friends Board continued a “small grants” program for applicants who were pursuing some study of the natural world.
 By the end of the year, 15 small dollar grants would be made - six to college students ($200 each) and eight to students at the Minneapolis Public Schools Agribusiness Center ($50 each).
 In addition, a grant of $385 was provided to Donovan Klausen to study at the National Audubon Camp: Total costs - $1,985.
 Names of winners are listed in the June Newsletter (Vol. 33 No. 2).

-Station WCCO and Mpls/St. Paul Magazine were doing a daily selection called “Summer Pleasures” and August 20th was the day that The Garden was featured.
-The Friends would help host the event and tours would be given in the Upland Garden.
+Station WCCO and Mpls/St. Paul Magazine were doing a daily selection called “Summer Pleasures Days” and August 20th was the day that The Garden was featured.
+The Friends helped host the event and tours were given in the Upland Garden.

 The Fringed Gentian™ (Vol. 33 No. 2) reported on much of this including the positive result of a search for lost issues of the newsletter.
 Lon Miller’s poem “Trillium” was published.
 You can read his other poems in “Poets Corner” in the site archive.